SPO: Sequential Monte Carlo Policy Optimisation: Environments

 \subsubsection{Network Architecture}

 In practice, we found the smaller networks used in the original Brax publication to limit overall performance.
-We instead use a 4 layer feed forward network to represent both the value and policy network.
+We instead use a 4 layer feed forward network\footnote{except for SMC-ENTR,for which we use 3 to stabilise performance.} to represent both the value and policy network.
 Aside from the output layers, all layers are of size 256 and use SiLU non-linearities.
 We use the same architecture for all algorithms.
 Unlike Rubik's Cube and Sokoban, we do not use a shared torso to learn embeddings.